Entrosplainer

 Similarly, a $t$-of-$n$ TSS is a way for $t$ participants out of $n$ possible participants to construct a valid signature, but without a centrally trusted coordinator.

-Threshold signatures schemes eliminate the requirement for a trusted coordinator, and are a powerful and flexible cryptographic primitive.
+Threshold signature schemes eliminate the requirement for a trusted coordinator and are a powerful and flexible cryptographic primitive.

 2-of-3 Threshold Signature Scheme

-In the Entropy scheme, key shares are generally custodied by nodes on the Entropy Network, while with Entropy's private access mode, the user holds onto one or more key shares.
+In the Entropy scheme, key shares are generally held by nodes on the Entropy Network, while with Entropy’s private access mode, the user holds onto one or more key shares.

 Much like a multisignature, the Entropy Network is a decentralized intermediary between users and their funds.
 But, unlike a multisignature, Entropy can represent and custody funds sitting on any other blockchain, without complicated cross-chain communication.
 Here’s how.